Installation

 Verify a Token and Record Usage

-Useverify_and_record() when you need custom routing or response handling but still want analytics and billing events.
+Useverify_and_record() when you need custom routing or response handling but still want usage and billing events recorded.

 Verify Without Recording